Leotis Martin

-Leotis Martin (June 17, 1939 – November 20, 1995) was an American boxer, the first ever NABF heavyweight champion and is best known for his victory over former heavyweight champion Sonny Liston.
-Martin was a good puncher and a fairly skilled heavyweight who fought from 1962 to 1969.
-He compiled a record of 31 wins (19 KOs) and 5 losses and in 2003 was named on The Rings list of 100 greatest punchers of all time.
-His career, however, was marked by inconsistency and bad luck.
+Leotis Martin (March 10, 1939 – November 20, 1995) was an American boxer, he was the inaugural NABF Heavyweight Champion.
+A fairly-skilled heavyweight and a good punch, he beat rated contenders Alvin Lewis, Thad Spencer, Karl Mildenberger, and Sonny Banks, but is perhaps best known for his knockout victory over former-Heavyweight Champion, Sonny Liston.
+Unfortunately, Martin was forced to retire shortly after the Liston win due to a detached retina.
+The Ring Magazine listed Martin 68th on its list of the "100-Greatest-Punchers of all Time".

 Amateur career

 Martin was the 1960 Chicago and Intercity Golden Gloves 160-pound champion and the 1961 160-pound Intercity Golden Gloves Champion (alternate).
 He also was the United States National AAU 165-pound champion in 1960 and 1961.